-• Eg a sandwich or two biscuits, and a glass of milk

-If the recovery takes longer, or there is uncertainty, call an ambulance.
+• Egas andwich or t wo biscuits, and a glas ss of milk If the rec overy takes longer, or there is un icertainty, call an amb oulance.
+Crosfields S Policy for F School

 School Anaphylaxis Policy

 This policy has been written with advice from the Department for Education and Employment, the Anaphylaxis Campaign and the school health service.